August 16, 2012

 - Help feral cats in your neighborhood with the HSUS’s Trap-Neuter-Return (TNR) resources.

-- Ask your local restaurants and grocery stores to switch to cage-free eggs, and to protect seals by boycotting Canadian seafood.
+- Ask your local restaurants and grocery stores to switch to cage-free eggs.

 - Take a stand against puppy mills and encourage local stores that sell live animals to stop.
 Ask pet stores to work with animal welfare organizations to promote animals available for adoption.